JHamzat/odin-recipes/README.md

 # odin-recipes
-This project has been created in order to practice and test my knowledge of HTMl fundamentals
+This project has been created in order to practice and test my knowledge of HTML fundamentals